home-assistant/home-assistant.io/source/_lovelace/energy.markdown

   Screenshot of the gas consumption graph card.
 </p>

-The gas usage graph card shows the amount of gas consumed per source.
+The gas consumption graph card shows the amount of gas consumed per source.

 #### Example